-Benefits of Canada Subsidiary Outsourcing
+Benefits of Setting Up a Canada Subsidiary

 Although Canada subsidiary laws can often be confusing for businesses new to the country, you’ll find numerous benefits through the Canada subsidiary setup process.
 The biggest is that you can continue to grow your company while avoiding liability issues.

 Subsidiaries typically operate under a parent company in the US that has control over all branch locations.
 If your Canada subsidiary faces any litigation, fines, or compensation issues, the parent company is responsible for dealing with them as the Employer of Record.
 The Canadian facility will still operate as part of the company — it will merely have decreased liability as opposed to the US location.